angelisgiorgos/RegionalAQDatasets/README.md

 ## BibTeX Citation

-If you use PySAL-spaghetti in a scientific publication, we would appreciate using the following citations:
+If you use our datasets in a scientific publication, we would appreciate using the following citations:

 ```
 @INPROCEEDINGS{10640879,